isc-projects/bind9/doc/arm/platforms.rst

-In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, and POSIX-compliant threads, plus the following mandatory libraries:
+In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, and the :ref:`required libraries <build_dependencies>`.

--  ``libuv`` for asynchronous I/O operations and event loops
--  ``libssl`` and ``libcrypto`` from OpenSSL for cryptography

-Use of the following libraries is optional:

--  ``libjemalloc`` for improved memory allocation performance
--  ``libnghttp2`` for DNS-over-HTTPS (DoH) support

 The following C11 features are used in BIND 9: